WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-08-Think-like-a-tester-and-admit-you-dont-think-of-everyting.markdown

 because two layers up, the `reportIssue()` method on the `Repository` class set the `IssueProfileId` to a `UUID`, and the code above uses that value as part of the `id` field for the `Upsert` operation.

+> Integration and end-to-end tests can force out the behavioral inconsistencies between
+> components that unit tests cannot.

 Testing that catches oops is like rolling loaded dice
 =============================================================
 In this case, it was integration testing that caught my oops.
 I had no idea the attempted